Panos-Jr/Depth-Controller/README.md

 <img width="362" height="332" alt="image" src="https://github.com/user-attachments/assets/82207bbe-44b6-44ae-b152-bf6ae80decf9" />

-OR if you really want to avoid using <b>Caddy</b> you can use a LAN VPN, like Radmin or Hamachi.
-Just simply forward port 5000 on your router, and on the launcher type your VPN address.
+OR if you really want to avoid using <b>Caddy</b> you can use a LAN VPN, like Radmin or Hamachi, and on the launcher type your VPN address.